STRIDE: Structure and Embedding Distillation with Attention for Graph Neural Networks: Experiments

-\textbf{Improvements due to Subspace Projection}: In our approach, we introduced the concept of subspace projection as an alleviation to high dimensional embedding spaces.
-While it is not needed for \system to work, it does improve our results as the learned subspace projection matrix tends to be of lower rank than the embedding dimension.
+In the ``Proposed Approach'' section, we introduced the concept of subspace projection as a way to alleviate issues caused by high-dimensional embedding spaces.
+While it is not needed for \system to work, as Table~\ref{table:subproj-ab} shows, it improves the results as the learned subspace projection matrix tends to be of lower rank than the embedding dimension.
 This indicates that we can project our feature maps into subspaces smaller than $R^{d_a}$, which increases the semantic value of the dissimilarity scores.